How to Get Off A College’s Waitlist

 While it may be disappointing and even frustrating, you should not feel discouraged.
-As we report in a recent Huffington Post article, there are a few key steps to “dramatically increase your likeliness of an acceptance.”
+As I report in a recent Huffington Post article, there are a few key steps to “dramatically increase your likeliness of an acceptance.”

 By being waitlisted, the admissions office believes you are a strong candidate and will be academically successful at their college.
 However, other students may have been a better fit to the college’s admissions goals for this year.
 Fortunately, not all students accept a college’s offer of admission, even at top colleges such as Harvard and Stanford.
 To account for any empty spaces in the freshman class, colleges create waitlists.

 In the event a space becomes available, it is important to have a strong connection with your regional admissions officer by writing a statement of continual interest, which includes important updates since you submitted your application to the college.
-Our recent article discusses how to write these statements and ideas for updates to include.
+My recent article discusses how to write these statements and ideas for updates to include.

 For more information, call us at (845) 826-5310 or click here to contact Dee today!